bhagya3929/Basic-Banking-System/README.md

 # Basic-Banking-System
 A simple dynamic website where we can transfer money between multiple users.

-Flow: Home Page > View all Customers > Select and View one  Customer > Transfer Money > Select customer to transfer to >  Home Page.
+Flow: Home Page > View all Customers > Select and View one  Customer > Transfer Money > Select customer to transfer to >  View all Customers.

 No Login Page.
 No User Creation.
 Only transfer of money between multiple users.